-The group contributed 357 crore and 444 crore to the superannuation plan during the three months ended March 31, 2019 and March 31, 2018, respectively.
-The group contributed 215 crore and 173 crore to the superannuation plan during the year ended March 31, 2019 and March 31, 2018, respectively.
+The group contributed ₹215 crore and ₹173 crore to the superannuation plan during the year ended March 31, 2019 and March 31, 2018, respectively.
 The same has been recognized in the Statement of profit and loss account under the head employee benefit expense.